Project Details

 Business Goals

-- Bring fans to the mobile app through festival partnerships
+- Bring fans to the mobile app through festivals

 User Research